mauriciocramos/HAR-ADL/README.md

 1. If you still haven't done it, install R available at [The R Foundation](https://www.r-project.org/).
 This project used R version 3.3.2 (2016-10-31).
 2. Optionally, you may use RStudio Desktop as well, available at [RStudio](https://www.rstudio.com/).
 This project used RStudio Desktop version 1.0.136.
 3. If you still haven't done it, install additional R packages `{dplyr}` and `{tidyr}`.
 The easiest way to do that is via R (menu Packages &gt; Install Package(s)...) or RStudio (menu Tools &gt; Install packages...).
 This project used `{dplyr}` version 0.5.0 and `{tidr}` version 0.6.1.
-4. Download both [run\_analysis.R](https://raw.githubusercontent.com/mauriciocramos/HAR-analysis/master/run_analysis.R) and [HAR-utils.R](https://raw.githubusercontent.com/mauriciocramos/HAR-analysis/master/HAR-utils.R) in some local working directory.
+4. Download only [run\_analysis.R](https://raw.githubusercontent.com/mauriciocramos/HAR-analysis/master/run_analysis.R) and [HAR-utils.R](https://raw.githubusercontent.com/mauriciocramos/HAR-analysis/master/HAR-utils.R) in some local working directory of your preference.
+The other files (i.e. \*.md files) are not necessary to download for your evaluation as they are rendered by GitHub website.
+If you download them you would need Rstudio to view/render them in your computer.
+5. Optionally, download the `Dataset.zip` from [Cloudfront](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) or [UCI](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip) in the same local working directory but the script will do that for your convenience.
-5. Open `R` or `RStudio`
+6. Open `R` or `RStudio`
-6. Go to the directory where the scripts were download, for instance, `setwd("your-directory-here")`
+7. Go to the directory where the scripts were download using the command `setwd("your-directory-here")`
-7. Run the command: `source("run_analysis.R")`.
-At this point the script will download and uncompress `Dataset.zip` for your convenience, start the data processing and display the results.
-If you experience unexpected problems during this automated download you may do it manually by downloading the `Dataset.zip` from [Cloudfront](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) or [UCI](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip) into your local working directory, then restart the script that will take care from the uncompressing point on.
+8. Run the command: `source("run_analysis.R")`.
+At this point the script will download the `Dataset.zip` if necessary, uncompress it, start the data processing and display the results.

-8. The script will display a series of messages and summary results for each project requirement in the R/Rstudio Console, guiding you for your evaluation:
+The script will display a series of messages and summary results for each project requirement in the R/Rstudio Console, easying your evaluation:

 ``` r
 source("run_analysis.R")